kolibri/talk-ansible-tricks/slides.md

 # `become: true`

 *Info*:
-There is a lot of hazzle about the `become` directive, most tareting its, in first case, uncommon naming.
+There is a lot of hazzle about the `become` directive, most targeting its, in first case, uncommon naming.

-And yes, it may look strange to say `become: yes` to execute something with root privileges.
+And yes, it may look strange to say `become: true` to execute something with root privileges.

 ---
 ## become another user?: Yes